Frequently Asked Questions

 WHAT IS “NEUROPSYCHOLOGICAL” TESTING, AND HOW IS IT DIFFERENT FROM PSYCHOLOGICAL OR PSYCHOEDUCATIONAL TESTING?

 Oftentimes, these terms are used interchangeably.
 Most of the time, if a “neuropsychological evaluation” has been recommended (such as, by a pediatrician or a teacher), the recommendation is that the child undergo a battery of testing that examines their: cognitive abilities, attention and executive functioning (such as memory, speed of processing, inhibition), academic achievement, social perception and communication, and social/emotional and adaptive functioning.
-A battery of tests like this is primarily used for diagnostic clarification — that is, if there is concern that a child may be displaying symptoms of a psychological disorder or Neurodevelopmental disorder (such as autism, ADHD, or a learning disorder).
+A battery of tests like this is primarily used for diagnostic clarification — that is, if there is concern that a child may be displaying symptoms of a psychological disorder or neurodevelopmental disorder (such as autism, ADHD, or a learning disorder).

-WHAT IQ TESTS DO YOU USE?
+FOR PRIVATE SCHOOL ADMISSIONS, WHAT TESTS DO YOU USE?